 2.1 Policy Statement

-Wheeling Jesuit University will reimburse reasonable relocation expenses for new employees as provided in the terms of the offer letters up to:
+Wheeling Jesuit University will reimburse reasonable relocation expenses for new employees as provided in the terms of the offer letters as follows:

-2.1.2 A flat rate for newly hired Faculty as determined by Academic Affairs.
+2.1.2 The total of all relocation expenses delineated within this policy will be covered up to the flat rate established for newly hired, tenure-track, Faculty as determined by Academic Affairs.

 2.3 Time Limits

 This policy applies to newly hired employees only and will remain in effect from the employee's original date of hire continuing for a period not to exceed twelve (12) months.
 Employees who fail to relocate in that period of time or who are rehired after that time will not be eligible for relocation reimbursement unless such agreement is pre-approved by the president and noted within the offer letter.